williamiommi/sanity-plugin-icon-manager/README.md

 You can pass a list of custom colors to fill your monochrome icons with your brand identity.
 You need to provide a list of valid hex colors (with an optional title).
-As a result, you will have access to these colors within the color picker, available when you customize a monochrome icon.
+As a result, you will have access to these colors within the color picker when customizing a monochrome icon.

 ```ts
 import {defineConfig} from 'sanity'